 Soft Tissue Sarcoma Treatment

 The University of Kansas Cancer Center provides comprehensive treatment and follow-up care for people with soft tissue sarcoma.
-Through our National Cancer Institute designation, we offer a full array of clinical trials, providing hopeful treatment options not available elsewhere.
+Through our National Cancer Institute comprehensive designation, we offer a full array of clinical trials, providing hopeful treatment options not available elsewhere.

 Surgery is the most common soft tissue sarcoma treatment.
 Your doctor will remove the tumor as well as a section of surrounding tissue to ensure that no cancer cells remain behind.
 Our dedicated sarcoma pathology team is present in the operating room to ensure precision.